-3. MARTIN LUTHER KING JR.'S BIRTHDAY and DAY AFTER THANKSGIVING
+3. DAY AFTER THANKSGIVING

-Effective on and after January 1, 2001, Martin Luther King Jr.'s Birthday, the third Monday in January, and effective July 1, 2013 the Day After Thanksgiving, shall be observed by State offices except those operations which must maintain essential services.
+Effective July 1, 2013 the Day After Thanksgiving, shall be observed by State offices except those operations which must maintain essential services.
 Subject to the operating needs of any department or agency, leave without loss of pay may be granted on that day and treated as follows: